MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

 #### Change the size of a hologram after placing it

-- Air tap and hold the **Scale hologram** button, and then move your hand up or down.
+- Air tap and hold the **Scale Hologram** button, and then move your hand up or down.

    ![Change hologram size](media/manipulate-holograms.PNG "Change hologram size")